ccodwg/CovidTimelineCanada/README.md

 Datasets in this repository are found in the [`data`](https://github.com/ccodwg/CovidTimelineCanada/tree/main/data) directory and are updated automatically several times per day by [`Covid19CanadaBot`](https://github.com/ccodwg/Covid19CanadaBot).
 Map, population and other spatial data are provided in the [`geo`](https://github.com/ccodwg/CovidTimelineCanada/tree/main/geo) directory.

+This repository is maintained by the [COVID-19 Canada Open Data Working Group](https://opencovid.ca/) and is one component of the **[What Happened?
+COVID-19 in Canada](https://whathappened.coronavirus.icu/)** project.
+The data in this repository will eventually conform to the [Data and Metadata Standard for COVID-19 Data in Canada](https://github.com/ccodwg/CovidDataStandard), which is undergoing collaborative development.

 Note that on April 30, 2022, `CovidTimelineCanada` superseded the original **[`Covid19Canada`](https://github.com/ccodwg/Covid19Canada)** dataset, which was first made available in March of 2020.
 For those familiar with the original dataset, please see the notes below about working with the new dataset.

 <details>